 I'm so excited to announce my new pattern, Mizzlin, is now available from my online store and my Ravelry store!

-Anyway, as I was saying, the name of this hat has roots from those murky, grey days in the North West of England, and I wanted to design a hat that brightens everything up and keeps that wet rain from your head!
+Anyway, as I was saying, the name of this hat has roots from those murky, grey days in the North West of England, and I wanted to design a hat that brightens everything up and keeps that drizzly wet rain from your head.
 A contrasting cast on leads to a deep, twisted rib brim that fits snugly over your ears.
-Tiny acid yellow leaves cover the body, leading to simple decreasing at the crown and a gathered top, finished proudly with a bright, glowing pom pom!
+Tiny acid yellow leaves cover the body, leading to simple decreasing at the crown and a gathered top, finished proudly with a bright, glowing pom pom.

-Have a lovely day!!
+Have a lovely day and happy knitting!